 Felony DUI Charges

-When arrested for a DUI in Nevada County or Placer County, one of the first questions people often ask who have never been in trouble is, “Is a DUI a felony?”
-In most cases people arrested for driving under the influence are not charged with a felony DUI.
-Most DUI's, even though traffic offenses, are considered misdemeanors.
+When arrested for a DUI in Nevada County or Placer County, one of the first questions people who have never been in trouble often ask is, “Is a DUI a felony?”
+In most cases, people arrested for driving under the influence are not charged with a felony DUI.
+Most DUI's, even though they are traffic offenses, are considered misdemeanors.
 However, in California, there are three main situations in which the district attorney might choose to charge someone with a Felony DUI:

 Understanding California Felony DUI

-The other two situations that might result in a felony DUI charge, fourth DUI and prior felony DUI, are what are referred to as 'wobblers'.
-These two situations are described in California VC statutes 23550 and 23550.5.
-As 'wobblers', the district attorney can choose to file in these situations either as a felony DUI or a misdemeanor DUI.
-In practice, most district attorneys most of the time will charge felonies under these situations.
-However, as 'wobblers' they often create opportunity for a defense DUI attorney to plea bargain down to a misdemeanor.
+The other two situations that might result in a felony DUI charge are fourth DUI and prior felony DUI, which are referred to as "wobblers".
+These two situations are described in California Vehicle Code statutes 23550 and 23550.5.
+As "wobblers", the district attorney can choose to file in these situations either as a felony DUI or a misdemeanor DUI.
+In practice, most district attorneys (most of the time) will charge felonies under these situations.
+However, as "wobblers" they often create an opportunity for a defense DUI attorney to plea bargain down to a misdemeanor.